GetPageSpeed/nginx-extras-docs/docs/modules/ipset-access.md

 ipset_cache_ttl 1h;     # 1 hour
 ```

+**Debugging Note:** If you remove an IP from an ipset but the module still reports it as "matched", this is due to caching.
+The cached result will expire after the configured TTL.
+For immediate effect during testing, you can temporarily set `ipset_cache_ttl 0;` to disable caching (not recommended for production due to performance impact).

 **Performance Impact:**
 - Higher TTL = Better performance, but slower to reflect ipset changes
 - Lower TTL = More responsive to ipset changes, but more kernel calls